mattolson/middleman-bootstrap-template/README.md

 1. `git rm source/blog/*`
 2. `git rm source/layouts/article.erb`
-3. Remove middleman-blog and middleman-disqus from Gemfile.
+3. Remove `middleman-blog` and `middleman-disqus` from `Gemfile`.
-4. Remove blog-related styles from source/stylesheets/base.css.scss.
+4. Remove blog-related styles from `source/stylesheets/base.css.scss`.
 They are all at the bottom of the file grouped together under the header "Blog Articles".
-5. Remove blog-related settings from config.rb.
+5. Remove blog-related settings from `config.rb`.
 They are all grouped at the top under the header "Blog Settings".
-6. Update the home page (source/index.html.erb) to do something more relevant to your site.
+6. Update `source/index.html.erb` (the home page) to something more relevant to your site.